oreohive/oreohive.org/web/src/routes/about/+page.md

 ### - q: **what might be here?**
-- a: planned spin-off subdomains, some of which are already accessible with some very early-access content and some of which deviate from the main, central focus of technology, include:
+- a: planned spin-offs, some of which are already accessible with some very early-access content and some of which deviate from the main, central focus of technology, include:

-  - **labs.oreohive.org**  -  for all things homelab, tinkering with such things, automation, scripts (e.g. convenience scripts), and the like!
+  - **labs**  -  for all things homelab, tinkering with such things, automation, scripts (e.g. convenience scripts), and the like!

-  - **universe.oreohive.org**  -  largely just a place for the organisation's creative works, which largely consist of digital art (and maybe a bit of storytelling?).
+  - **universe**  -  largely just a place for the organisation's creative works, which largely consist of digital art (and maybe a bit of storytelling?).

-  - **human.oreohive.org**  -  for resources surrounding equality, diversity and acceptance, and to help little people who find themselves in a big world. this may also feature resources for disabled / send students in public uk education, so those with neurodivergence, dyslexia and the like can get their access arrangements sorted.
+  - **human**  -  for resources surrounding equality, diversity and acceptance, and to help little people who find themselves in a big world. this may also feature resources for disabled / send students in public uk education, so those with neurodivergence, dyslexia and the like can get their access arrangements sorted.

   these subdomains, and the other such subdomains planned, **are to contain different styles of content**, and cover different flavours of topics, **though mainly just in relation to technology and education**.